bbli/cpp-git/README.md

 * clean up header files -> in particular in commands.hpp.
 Too many function are being exported right now
 * delete git path member from all the objects -> currently can't because part of test code/`write_object` relies on it
 * add context dictionary for optimizations/less arguments passed to functions -> for example, sometimes the code logic will call `get_head_tree` twice, which amounts to 2 I/Os
+* make algorithms account for same content in different file case

 ## External Libraries